 NHS Leeds North CCG is leading on a citywide initiative to encourage people to only use antibiotics when needed and educate around the use of antibiotics.

-Certain population groups within Leeds have a tendency to request antibiotics more than other areas for general illnesses such as coughs, colds and sore throats.
-Taking up valuable time and also resulting in unnecessary prescriptions which will lead to resistance to antibiotics when they are needed most.
+Certain population groups within Leeds have a tendency to request antibiotics more than other areas.
+This is for general illnesses such as coughs, colds and sore throats.
+This can take up valuable time and also result in unnecessary prescriptions.
+This can lead to resistance to antibiotics when they are needed most.

-It is important for us to understand why these groups request antibiotics and how best to educate around the appropriate use of antibiotics and raise awareness of antibiotics resistance.
-Information will be analysed and a marketing campaign will be co-produced with members of the public.
+It is important for us to understand why these groups request antibiotics.
+It is also important to understand how best to educate on appropriate use and raise awareness of antibiotic resistance.
+We will co-produce a marketing campaign with members of the public.

-The aim of the engagement is to involve patients, carers and the wider public to identify from patients, carers and service users their ideas and feedback in response to the following key questions
+The aim of the engagement is to involve patients, carers, and the wider public to share their ideas and feedback in response to the following key questions:

-- How best to educate people around the use of antibiotics
+- How best to educate people about the use of antibiotics.

 - How best to persuade people to use the pharmacy.